The Top 10 Wheelchair Accessible Cities of the US

 Handicap Accessible Cities in the United States

 Freedom of access and opportunity is a right protected by law for all Americans.
 However, unfortunately it is still just a dream for some citizens.
 An absence of wheelchair accessible options in services, travel, businesses, and more limits the freedom of wheelchair users, but their need is being seen.
 Many cities are moving to make opportunities open to all.
+United Access is proud to offer wheelchair accessible vehicle rentals to make travel even easier.

 The Christopher and Dana Reeve Foundation has compiled a list of the top 10 wheelchair accessible cities in the United States.